Soap vs. Face Wash: How Often Should You Actually Use Them?

 Truth: Even oily skin needs hydration.
 Try a lightweight gel moisturizer (Neutrogena Hydro Boost).

-The Perfect Washing Routine (Step-by-Step)
+The Perfect Face Washing Routine (Step-by-Step)

 1. AM: